We just reached 30,000 articles on this wiki! 🥳

 MM1 - Elec Man (Unused Room).png

-Located near the discarded Wily Stage found in Elec Man Stage, it is possible to see the remains of a room from a completely unknown stage.
+Located near the discarded Wily Stage found in Elec Man's Stage, it is possible to see the remains of a room from a completely unknown stage.
 Strangely, none of the blocks in this room have collisions.

 Unused Decoration Behavior